-Comparing the computational efficiency, Table \ref{eg5} summarized the average computing time (in seconds) of the three methods per dataset (R-3.6.2 on 8-core MacBook Pro).
-On average, our method took $17.7$ seconds, fastest among all of the methods examined.
-The other two methods were slower for smaller $\rho$ (75 and 37 seconds, respectively) and faster for larger $\rho$ (41 and 18 seconds, respectively), likely due to estimation of precision matrices using node-wise lasso, which tended to be faster when handling highly correlated predictors.
+Table \ref{eg5} {summarizes} the average computing time (in seconds) of the three methods per data set (R-3.6.2 on {an} 8-core MacBook Pro).
+On average, our method took $17.7$ seconds, which was {the} fastest among the three methods.
+The other two methods were slower for the smaller $\rho$'s (75 and 37 seconds, respectively) and faster for the larger $\rho$'s (41 and 18 seconds, respectively), likely because the node-wise LASSO procedure that was used for estimating the precision matrix tended to be faster when handling more highly correlated predictors.